How To Find quality Tenant For Your Rental Property?

 4. Government ID

-Make sure that all of these documents are real and up to date because some people can actually forge documents with fake income reports and fake credit scores.
-They do this when they know they are not gonna be approved to rent the property.
+Make sure all documents are real and up to date — some people can forge documents with fake income reports and credit scores.

-But once the tenants check out on this part and are a good fit for your rental property, it’s time to get the lease agreements signed.
-You can send it via DocuSign for electronic signature or do it personally.
+Once the tenants check out and are a good fit, it’s time to get the lease agreements signed.
+You can send it via DocuSign for electronic signature or do it in person.